abhishekarya1/Hash-Define-myNotes/content/web-api/security.md

 [Reference](https://roadmap.sh/guides/token-authentication)

 ### JWT (JSON Web Token)
-Just like the other token based strategies but only differentiator being the token structure.
+Just like the other token based strategies but only differentiator is that the token structure is standardized here.

 ```txt
 header.payload.signature